brianboyko/vuex-test/README.md

 ## Testing a Vuex Action with Asynchronous Code

 You can test an asynchronous Vuex action using `testAsyncAction`.
-It takes a single object providing the name of the action to be tested, test setup, and and mocks needed for the test:
+It takes a single object providing the name of the action to be tested, test setup, and mocks needed for the test:

 ```javascript
 {